Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 The SEC’s Impact on Other Business Ecosystems

 While the SEC’s jurisdiction only applies to publicly traded companies, given the interconnectivity of the digital world, the rules will have a domino effect.
 Enterprises will need to consider the cyber approaches of their vendors and partners.
-Not only should Boards ask about the cyber risks of their own company, but they must question the cybersecurity of the company’s vendors, partners, and even customers to manage better who they partner with and which vendors they use.
+Not only should boards ask about the cyber risks of their own company, but they must also question the cybersecurity of the company’s vendors, partners, and even customers to better manage who they partner with and which vendors they use.

 Companies are beginning to send out more intensive vendor questionnaires about their cybersecurity, coming from the top.
 Vendor questionnaires are becoming more necessary instead of nice to have.
 Whether the company is part of the education sector or a nonprofit, every organization should look at how to become a data leader regardless of industry.